DreamBlack/JavaSkills/README.md

 # JavaSkills
-This project contains some useful skills of Java.
+This project contains some useful skills in Java.